50s Les Paul Wiring

 Its important to know and identify what lug on the jack does what so you know exactly what wire goes where.
 The inner ring (in this case with the Switchcraft stamping on) is always the ground.
 The second lug is the live.
 So with braided guitar wire, the outer braid will get soldered to the ground lug and the inner hot/live wire will get soldered to the hot/live lug.
 Easy enough right?

 Now, braided wire has been known to be awkward to work with, whether it be soldering the ground to the jack or to the back of volume pots and we get emails each week asking for any tips on how to work with it efficiently.
 When it comes to the jack, there is one nifty trick in particular.
-Yes, it is technicaly push back wire but rather than pushing the outer braid back, actually unbraid it.
-You will need to unbraid it until you have approximately 1/2'' of black cloth wire showing underneath.
+Yes, it is technically push back wire but rather than pushing the outer braid back, actually unbraid it or cut it open.
+You will need to unbraid it or seperate the braid from the inner signal wire until you have approximately 1/2'' of black cloth wire showing underneath.

 Why unbraid it instead of pulling it back we hear you ask?
 By un-braiding and then twisting the outer braid as per the below photos, you can easily snip it off leaving a little ledge on the side.
 This little ledge goes into the ground lug hole of the jack and it makes it a damn sight easier to solder.

-Start un-braiding the outer braid for approiximately 1/2''.
+Start un-braiding the outer braid for approximately 1/2''.

 Having unbraided the outer wire, twist tightly and pull to the right.